chialab/dna/docs/helpers.md

 console.log(a.href); // -> https://my.domain/demo
 ```

+> **Note**
-💁 Use the `window` namespace instead of the global constructor to make sure to write compatible components with the NodeJS environment.
+> Use the `window` namespace instead of the global constructor to make sure to write compatible components with the NodeJS environment.

 ## css